rxchna/r-todo-app/README.md

-# TODO APP
+## TODO APP
 ## Project Overview :
 A simple todo app to keep track of your tasks.
-Build using node.js, Express and lit-html.
+Built using node.js, Express and lit-html.
+Manages tasks with a JSON file.

 ## Project setup
 npm install